Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 We've previously discussed generics which allow you to create a kind of template for a function or type where the specific types used within can be decided later.

-Previously, when we used this with our emotional states, this wasn't actually very handy, as we couldn't make any assumptions about what was inside the state.
+When we used this with our emotional states, this wasn't actually very handy, as we couldn't make any assumptions about what was inside the state.

 However, we can use what are called Trait Bounds to limit what types are allowed to slot into our generics.